‘Maxim’ Model Bri Teresi Sizzles In Black Lace Panties And Crop Top In New Racy Snap

 The 25-year-old model wore her blond tresses down and opted for a full face of makeup to strike a pose.
 As seen in the snap, and per the caption, Bri shared the post to promote Manscaped — a brand well-known for producing men’s below-the-belt grooming and hygiene products.

-According to the geotag, the snap was captured in Los Angeles, California, while Bri urged her male fans and followers to groom themselves.
+According to the geotag, the snap was captured in Los Angeles, California.
+Meanwhile, Bri urged her male fans and followers to groom themselves.

 Within two hours of posting, the picture has amassed over 5,700 likes and about 120 comments in which Bri’s fans praised her for her beauty and showered her with compliments.

-The picture was also liked by some of Bri’s fellow models and influencers, including Hannah Palmer, Krystle Lina, Hannah Giraldo and Kellan Hendry, among others.
+The picture was also liked by some of Bri’s fellow models and influencers, including Hannah Palmer, Krystle Lina, Hannah Giraldo, and Kellan Hendry, among others.

 “Beautiful, you should be the queen of some country,” one of her fans wrote.